-Today this large green space is ideal for a long walk in peaceful surroundings.
+Today this large green space is ideal for a long walk or cycle ride in peaceful surroundings.
 The expansive area of heathland is covered in heather and gorse and has nice wide footpaths to follow.
 There's also wildflower filled grasslands and wetland areas which attract dragonflies and birdlife.
 Look out for horses and ponies roaming the common too.

 This walk starts from the car park on Bury's Bank Road and takes you around the central area of the common.

 At the northern end of the common you will find Bowdown Woods Nature Reserve.
 Here you will find exceptionally rich woodland and a variety of wildlife including birds, reptiles, dragonflies and butterflies.
 To extend your walk from the common you could head north through Bowdown Woods to the lovely Thatcham Discovery Centre where there are splendid waterside footpaths to try.

 PostcodeRG19 8DB - Please note: Postcode may be approximate for some rural locations

 Greenham Common Ordnance Survey Map - view and print off detailed OS map

 Greenham Common Open Street Map - view and print off detailed map

 Greenham Common OS Map - Mobile GPS OS Map with Location tracking

 Greenham Common Open Street Map - Mobile GPS Map with Location tracking